UCSD-SEELab/iot-hd-reading-group/HD/ISQED/Hyperdimensional_Computing_vs._Neural Networks:Comparing_Architecture_and_Learning_Process.md

 ### Motivation and Problem Formulation

 * What is the high-level problem?
-  * HD only has a limited set of applications due to low learning capacities.
+  * Hyperdimensional computing(HD) only has limited applications due to low learning capacities.
 * Why is it important?
   * HD is lightweight and particularly useful for applications like edge devices.
 * What are the challenges?
   * HD performs poorly on big and relatively complex classification tasks.
 * What is missing from previous works?
-  * HD that could perform complex tasks.
+  * HDC out of neural network has a high accuracy compared to conventional HD.
 * High-level goal?
   * Create a HDC model out of neural network to improve its accuracy than base HDC.
 * What are the key assumptions?